WestleyR/hubget/README.md

-# hubget
-Continuation for easy-clone; easy tab-complete repo cloner
+# Easy tab-complete repo cloner

+This simple script makes it easier when cloning repos, like tab-completion.

+### Install

+TODO...